 In addition to these retail outlets, Open Book Audio is always expanding our retail reach by following the latest trends in the audiobook marketplace, and working with retailers to make our catalog available through as many retail outlets as possible.
-In the coming months, we expect to add even more retailers to this list.

 As a company, Open Book Audio does not believe in Digital Rights Management.
 It does very little to dissuade people from pirating titles, and generally impacts only the honest consumer.
 Among the collection of retailers which carry our catalog, there are some who do not DRM their content, and others that do.
 Audible.com, for instance, our largest retailer, does use Digital Rights Management.
 So, whether or not your title will be sold with Digital Rights Management will depend on which retailer it was purchased from.

 Open Book Audio is based in the United States, but we do have several titles in our catalog from authors and small publishers located in countries around the world, and in different languages.
 (In fact, some of our best-sellers are titles that came to us from outside of the US.)